SABS-R3/software-engineering-day3/_episodes/12-community-practices.md

 A style guide is a set of conventions that we agree upon with our colleagues, to ensure that everyone contributing to the same project is producing code which looks similar.

 While a group of developers may choose the write and agree upon a new style guide unique to each project, in practice many programming languages or problem domains have a single style guide or set of style guides which is adopted almost universally.
-For example in C++, popular style guides include the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) and the [JSF C++ Coding Standards](http://www.stroustrup.com/JSF-AV-rules.pdf).
+For example in C++, the most popular is probably [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html), but there are also a number of others with popularity in a particular domain.
-The [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines) are an extensive reference intended more for the creators of software engineering tools, but may be worth having a look at.
+The [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines) are an extensive reference intended more for the creators of software engineering tools, but may also be worth having a look at.
 In Python, although we do have a choice of style guides available, the [**PEP8**](https://www.python.org/dev/peps/pep-0008/) style guide is used in almost all cases.

 As you may have noticed by now, one of the advantages of using a proper code editor like VSCode is that we get recommendations for formatting our code.
 The recommendations made by VSCode and and many other editors are mostly taken from the PEP8 style guide.

-There are also tools, known as **linters**, whic exist to validate your code against particular community standards, but the main two to be aware of for Python are:
+There are also tools, known as **linters**, whic exist to validate your code against particular community standards, but two of the main ones to be aware of for Python are:
-- `pycodestyle` (formerly known as `pep8`)
+- `flake8` (actually a combination of `pyflakes` and `pycodestyle`)
 - `pylint`

 We'll also have a look at `cpplint` for C++ which validates your code against the Google C++ style guide.